 At the end of the interview, tell the candidate what they can expect in the coming few days.
 If they have any other interview lined up with your company, then let them know when they can expect it.

 After the process, give the interviewee a chance to ask if they have any questions.
-On the contrary, you can do the same too.
+On the other hand, you can do the same too.
 Ensure that they don’t have any doubts about how the company works or about the role once the interview is over.

-Interviews are a great way to assess the candidate.
+Have you wondered why interviews are still a crucial part of hiring?
+Interviews are a perfect way to assess the candidate face-to-face.
 Getting it wrong can be detrimental to the prospects of the company.
 It will result in a lot of time, effort, and money going down the drain.

-If your hiring policies are not in line with your company’s goals, then you need to get it sorted before you start interviewing candidates.
-Ensure that you keep reviewing your hiring policies every few months so that you use the latest technologies while also finding hires who are perfect for your company.
+If your recruitment process is not in line with your company’s goals, then you need to get it sorted before you conduct a job interview.
+Ensure that you keep reviewing your hiring policies every few months so that you use the latest software while also finding the right hires.
+Software like SurveySparrow help you develop a high performing work culture at all stages of the employee cycle from recruitment and pre-hire to exit.
+You can create a free account to explore all of its features.